US Institute of Peace Renamed 'Donald J. Trump Institute of Peace' Amidst Peace Accord and White House Praise

 A summary of the key points of this story verified across multiple sources.

-• The newly renamed institute is hosting a peace agreement signing ceremony between the leaders of Rwanda and the Democratic Republic of the Congo, with President Trump presiding over the historic diplomatic event.
+President Trump presided over a historic peace agreement signing ceremony at the newly renamed institute between the leaders of Rwanda and the Democratic Republic of Congo.

-• President Trump is being considered for a Nobel Peace Prize and Congressional Gold Medal for his foreign policy achievements, coinciding with the institute's renaming and the high-profile peace accord.
+This renaming coincides with President Trump being considered for a Nobel Peace Prize and Congressional Gold Medal for his foreign policy achievements.

 .